Git Ops Workshop

 kubectl

-. - You'll understand the difference between
+commands from code. - Understand the difference between

 declarative